Mintos Review 2025: P2P Market Leader Worth Investing Again?

 Funds in Recovery

-As of early 2023, the Mintos portfolio under management reached a level of EUR 652 million.
-Of this portfolio, roughly 40% are either delayed, in pending payments or in the recovery process.
-In conclusion, only 60% of the entire loan book perform as expected.
+In June 2024, the Mintos portfolio under management reached a level of EUR 540 million.
+Of this portfolio, roughly 25% are either delayed, in pending payments or in the recovery process.
+In conclusion, only 75% of the entire loan book performs as expected.
 Those are some questionable numbers compared to other platforms and competitors.

 Advantages